xiaoxianyu-office/mm/skills/mechanics/raytrace.md

 Mechanic: Raytrace
 ---------------------

-Traces a ray to the target
+Traces a ray to the target.
+[This is a premium-only mechanic.]

 Attributes
 ----------